 The Agent Web Looks a Lot Like 1995

 You have probably seen it already.
-Someone asks an AI assistant to do something small — renew a prescription, change a reservation, check a bank balance and move money from one account to another.
+Someone asks an AI assistant to do something small, renew a prescription, change a reservation, check a bank balance and move money from one account to another.
 The assistant can read the page.
-It can tell you what the form is for.
-It cannot act.
+It can tell you what the form does.
+It can't act.
 The session belongs to the browser.
 The checkout belongs to a payment network that expects a human.
-The speciality the task really needs lives inside a different vendor’s agent, with no shared handshake between them.
-The user is sitting in front of a machine that knows exactly what it should do and cannot do it.
+The speciality the task really needs is locked inside a different vendor's agent, with no shared handshake between them.
+The user is sitting in front of a machine that knows exactly what it should do and can't do it.

-The web itself is not broken.
+The web itself isn't broken.
 The agent web is.
-It is hostile to the machines users are now sending into it, and the worst part is that the reason is familiar.
+It's hostile to the machines users are now sending into it, and the worst part is that the reason is familiar.
 We have been here before.
 The last time we were here, it took about a decade to get out.

 A pattern from thirty years ago

 In 1995, if you wanted a web page to look right, you wrote one version for Netscape and another for Internet Explorer.
 There were tags that worked in one and crashed the other.
 Ambitious sites shipped two codebases.
 Less ambitious sites told their users which browser to install.
-The problem was not that browser vendors shipped features.
-The problem was that each vendor’s early lead became the next decade’s lock-in, and nobody outside the vendors had enough of a voice to pull them towards a shared standard.
-When the pull eventually came, it came from communities — standards bodies, working groups, developers who refused to keep doing the work twice, users who refused to install a second browser.
+The problem wasn't that browser vendors shipped features.
+The problem was that each vendor's early lead became the next decade's lock-in, and nobody outside the vendors had enough of a voice to pull them towards a shared standard.
+When the pull eventually arrived, it came from communities, standards bodies, working groups, developers who refused to keep doing the work twice, users who refused to install a second browser.
 That work was slow and unglamorous.
-It is also the only reason a web page written once can, today, run everywhere.
+It's also the only reason a web page written once can, today, run everywhere.

 The agent web is at that same point right now.
-The pieces we are already seeing shipped look like this.
+The pieces we're already seeing shipped look like this.

 Four protocols, two discovery surfaces

 MCP, the Model Context Protocol, came from Anthropic.
-It gives a running model a standard way to ask “what tools do you have for me, and how do I call them?”
-It is the tool layer.
-A site that wants a specific capability to be machine-callable — a search, a booking, a status lookup — declares it through an MCP server and the model picks it up.
+It gives a running model a standard way to ask "what tools do you have for me, and how do I call them?"
+It's the tool layer.
+A site that wants a specific capability to be machine-callable, a search, a booking, a status lookup, declares it through an MCP server and the model picks it up.
 Adoption has been broad; most of the major AI vendors now speak MCP in one form or another.

-A2A, Agent2Agent, came from Google and now lives inside the Linux Foundation.
-It answers a different question: how does one agent hand a task to another agent, when the two were built on different frameworks by different companies?
-An agent publishes an “Agent Card” — a small public manifest saying what it can do and how to reach it — and other agents read the card and negotiate.
-It is the agent-to-agent layer.
-Useful exactly when the task crosses an organisational boundary.
+A2A, Agent2Agent, came from Google and now sits with the Linux Foundation.
+It answers a different question: how does one agent hand a task to a counterpart, when the two were built on different frameworks by different companies?
+An agent publishes an "Agent Card", a small public manifest saying what it can do and how to reach it, and other agents read the card and negotiate.
+It's the agent-to-agent layer.
+Useful exactly when the task crosses a boundary between teams.

-WebMCP is the newest and the one closest to the user’s browser.
-It is a proposal, incubated at W3C with Microsoft’s Edge team in the lead, to let a web page itself act as an MCP server — exposing tools that run inside the page, with the user’s already-authenticated session, under the browser’s existing security model.
-It is the browser-session layer.
-It is how the assistant finally acts on the prescription the user is already signed in to renew.
+WebMCP is the newest and the one closest to the user's browser.
+It's a proposal, incubated at W3C with Microsoft's Edge team in the lead, to let a web page itself be an MCP server, exposing tools that run inside it, with the user's already-authenticated session, under the browser's existing security model.
+It's the browser-session layer.
+It's how the assistant finally acts on the prescription the user is already signed in to renew.

-Then there are the discovery surfaces. llms.txt is the small plain-text file a site publishes to describe itself to an AI reader — what the site is, what parts are worth indexing, what rules apply.
-Agent cards are the equivalent at the agent layer — a public manifest that says “this agent exists, this is what it can do, this is how to talk to it.”
-Together they are the signposts.
-They say “here is what this thing is, and who is allowed to act on it.”
+Then there are the discovery surfaces. llms.txt is the small plain-text file a site publishes to describe itself to an AI reader - what it covers, what parts are worth indexing, what rules apply.
+Agent cards are the equivalent at the agent layer, a public manifest that says "this agent exists, this is what it can do, this is how to talk to it."
+Together they're the signposts.
+They say "here's what this thing is, and who is allowed to act on it."
 Neither is settled, neither is universal, both are live proposals moving through their own venues.

 Four protocols, two signposts.
-Each one addresses a real piece of the problem.
 None of them addresses the whole.

 The gap that matters

-Here is the part that might be less obvious.
-The gap in this landscape is not another protocol.
-We do not need a fifth acronym.
+Here's the part that might be less obvious.
+The gap in this field isn't another protocol.
+We don't need a fifth acronym.

 The gap is that none of the existing venues convene the stack as a whole.
 MCP has its governance.
 A2A has the Linux Foundation.
 UCP has its retail partners.
 WebMCP has a W3C Community Group. llms.txt and agent cards are each maintained in their own repositories by their own people.
 Every piece has a venue.
 The stack has none.
-There is no single place where a developer, a site owner, an accessibility advocate, a user-rights group or a standards-minded engineer can turn up and argue, in public, about how these pieces fit together — what breaks when they do not, who is responsible when they disagree, what the user actually needs from them as a whole.
+There's no single place where a developer, a site owner, an accessibility advocate, a user-rights group or a standards-minded engineer can turn up and argue, in public, about how these pieces fit together, what breaks when they don't, who's responsible when they disagree, what the user actually needs from them as a whole.

-That is a standards-community gap, not a technical one.
-Standards-community gaps do not get filled by vendors.
+That's a standards-community gap, not a technical one.
+Standards-community gaps don't get filled by vendors.
 They get filled by communities that decide to fill them.

 Why we built The Gathering

-The Gathering is a vendor-neutral forum built for exactly this gap.
-It is not another protocol.
-It is not a consortium selling seats at the table.
-It is a venue for the conversation between the existing venues — the one that went missing in the 1990s and got retrofitted at enormous cost a decade later.
+The Gathering is a vendor-neutral forum built for exactly this gap: a venue for the dialogue between the existing venues rather than another protocol or a consortium selling seats at the table - the conversation that went missing in the 1990s and got retrofitted at enormous cost a decade later.

 Our posture is the one community standards bodies have always taken when they have worked.
 Drafts are written in public.
-Reviews happen through Stream, a public review process that anyone can read, anyone can comment on, and no single vendor can override.
-The drafts are proposals, not decrees — they are expected to change in response to what the community finds.
-There is no membership fee, no gating, no editorial capture.
+Reviews happen through Stream, a public review process that anyone can read, comment on, and no single vendor can override.
+The drafts are proposals, not decrees, they're expected to change in response to what the community finds.
+There's no membership fee, no gating, no editorial capture.

-Be honest about the scale: we are early.
+Be honest about the scale: we're early.
 A community-led body earns its legitimacy from the number and diversity of people who turn up.
-Nothing in our posture can substitute for that.
+Nothing in our approach can substitute for that.
 The drafts we have today are a beginning, not an ending.
 They will be better in six months because of the people reading them now.
-They will be unrecognisable in three years if the community we are convening actually convenes.
+They will be unrecognisable in three years if the community we're convening actually convenes.

 How to show up